For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

 If the deceased person owned land or property which was shared with other people, the value of this will need to be divided by the number of owners.
 In this instance, once the value of the deceased person's share has been calculated, 10% can usually be deducted from this amount.

-The first step that you should take is to identify and list out any items that you think might hold value.
-Common items that are likely to hold value might include cars, jewellery or furniture.
+The first step in valuing a house's contents is to identify and list out any items that you think might hold value.
+Common items that are likely to hold value include cars, jewellery or furniture.
 The internet can be an indispensable resource when trying to place a value on these items.
 The best approach is to research how much similar items are being sold for, taking into account how the age and condition compares.
-If there is expensive jewellery which is no longer fashionable then you might find that this is worth more as scrap than as jewellery.
-It’s a good idea to look into this if you suspect it to be the case.
+If there is expensive jewellery which is no longer fashionable then you might find that this is worth more as scrap than as jewellery, so look into this if you suspect it to be the case.

 It's important to bear in mind that the amount that an item is valued at for insurance purposes will be reflective of its value when new.
 It's likely, therefore, that older possessions will be worth less than their insured value for the purpose of Probate.

-For more specialist items, such as antiques, valuable artwork or other collectibles it would be best to obtain a professional valuation from someone who specialises in items of this nature.
+For more specialist items, such as antiques, valuable artwork or other collectibles it would be best to obtain a professional valuation from someone who specialises in these items.

-The material possessions of the deceased person will need to be located and valued, this might include a house, furniture, jewellery, car and any valuable artwork or other collectibles.
-Other assets that will need to be considered might include money in bank accounts, pensions, investments, shares and life insurance.
+In addition to the deceased's home and its contents, other assets that will need to be considered might include money in bank accounts, pensions, investments, shares and life insurance.